TREETOP EXPLORER

 Picture

 Little did I know the course our lives would take to bring us to today.
-With the desire to create a better work-life balance, Curt and I are fortunate enough to be able to actively pursue our dreams, one of which being to impact people's lives in an enjoyable and rewarding way.
+With the desire to create a better work-life balance, Curt and I are fortunate to be able to actively pursue our dreams; one of which being to create a lifestyle that keeps us active and outdoors.

-While pursuing our respective careers, we worked hard at my previous business in order to provide a comfortable and engaging atmosphere in our Irish pub.
-The enjoyment and pleasure of providing a quality customer experience is addictive, which is part of the reason we found ourselves drawn to creating a new business focussed on the customer's experience.
+While pursuing our respective careers, we also worked hard at our previous business to provide a comfortable and engaging atmosphere in our Irish pub.
+The enjoyment and pleasure of providing a quality customer experience is addictive.

 As I continue the pursuit of my personal career, it is a pleasure to be able to host climbers at as many of our climbing events that my schedule allows.